AmulyaJain2004/AmulyaJain2004/README.md

 - 🤝 I’m looking for help with **C, C++ Programming Languages, Data Structures and Algorithms (DSA).**

-- 📫 How to reach me **Amulya.122439@stu.upes.ac.in**, **jainamulyawin@gmail.com.**
+- 📫 How to reach me - **Amulya.122439@stu.upes.ac.in**, **jainamulyawin@gmail.com.**

-- ⚡ Fun fact **I'm not just a code enthusiast, but I'm also a chess player🤴, an academic all-star 📚, and an astrophysics freak 🔭.
+- ⚡ Fun fact: **I'm not just a code enthusiast, but I'm also a chess player🤴, an academic all-star 📚, and an astrophysics freak 🔭.
 When I'm not coding, you'll often find me exploring the fascinating world of astronomy and astrophysics 🚀 through books and internet or sharing a laugh with friends over a game of chess ♟.**

 <h3 align="left">Connect with me:</h3>